-Another is to use diatomaceous earth.
-This is a fine powder that is made from the fossilized remains of algae.
-It works by cutting through the worms’ exoskeletons and dehydrating them.
+Another remedy is to use diatomaceous earth.
+This type of powder works by cutting through the caterpillars’ exoskeletons and dehydrating them.

-Below we’ll expand on these remedies and highlight more ways to control tomato horn worms naturally.
+Below, we’ll expand on these remedies and highlight more ways to control tomato horn worms organically.

 What Are Tomato Hornworms?